Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-bvMAe2VTC5A.md

 ### Transcript

-> what about wind turbine yeah that's also something that's you know likely or might happen i don't know i don't know the state of these things it's it's we need to get mark, marc chan on the channel so we can explain his reasoning
+> what about wind turbine yeah that's also something that's you know likely or might happen I don't know I don't know the state of these things it's it's we need to get mark, marc chan on the channel so we can explain his reasoning